bradwestness/bradwestness.github.io/_posts/2016-01-26-crowdsourcing-democracy.md

 who don't have access to the internet at home could vote in public libraries or other "polling places."

 We could get rid of congress altogether.
 Think of how much taxpayer money is spent just on payroll for our representatives in the house and senate.
-They all have six figure salaires, not to mention aides, offices, health benefits, and retirement packages.
-Yet many of them don't show up for votes (especially those who spend the majority of their terms campaigning for other offices).
+They all have six figure salaires, not to mention: aides, offices, health benefits, and retirement packages.
+Yet many of them don't show up for votes (especially those who spend the majority of their terms campaigning for other offices), and when they do vote, oftentimes they are swayed by wealthy campaign donors to vote against the desires of their electors.
 This leads to voters feeling disenfranchised and participating even less, which means our democracy has failed them.

-That can all go away.
-We still need "checks and balances" of course, and the president would still have veto power over frivolous or impossible-to-implement bills.
+With a direct vote, that all goes away.
+We still need "checks and balances" of course, and the president would still have veto power over frivolous or impossible-to-implement bills, and the Supreme Court could still review the constitutionality of any bills that pass.
 But I think technology has progressed enough in the last century that we should seriously re-evaluate whether a direct democracy is actually as impractical now as it was 240 years ago.